Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS Storage Gateway, and configure it to use gateway-cached volumes.
 - [x] Use AWS Storage Gateway, and configure it to use gateway-stored volumes.

-### An organization created an Amazon Elastic File System (Amazon EFS) volume with a file system ID of fs-85ba4Kc. and it is actively used by 10 Amazon EC2 hosts.
-The organization has become concerned that the file system is not encrypted.How can this be resolved?
+### An organization created an Amazon Elastic File System (Amazon EFS) volume with a file system ID of fs-85ba41fc, and it is actively used by 10 Amazon EC2 hosts.
+The organization has become concerned that the file system is not encrypted.
+How can this be resolved?

-- [ ] Enable encryption on each host's connection to the Amazon EFS volume Each connection must be recreated for encryption to take effect.
+- [ ] Enable encryption on each host's connection to the Amazon EFS volume.
+Each connection must be recreated for encryption to take effect.
 - [ ] Enable encryption on the existing EFS volume by using the AWS Command Line Interface.
-- [ ] Enable encryption on each host's local drive Restart each host to encrypt the drive.
+- [ ] Enable encryption on each host's local drive.
+Restart each host to encrypt the drive.
-- [x] Enable encryption on a newly created volume and copy all data from the original volume Reconnect each host to the new volume.
+- [x] Enable encryption on a newly created volume and copy all data from the original volume.
+Reconnect each host to the new volume.

 ### A SysOps administrator configures an application to run on Amazon EC2 instances behind an Application Load Balancer (ALB) in a simple scaling Auto Scaling group with the default settings.
 The Auto Scaling group is configured to use the `RequestCountPerTarget` metric for scaling.
 The SysOps administrator notices that the `RequestCountPerTarget` metric exceeded the specified limit twice in `180` seconds.
 How will the number of EC2 instances in this Auto Scaling group be affected in this scenario?